-Consulted Stakeholder Consultation Conducted Outcomes of Consultation A response from Council's Waste and Environmental Services Team was received on 14 February 2022.
-A detailed geological model that identifies the likely interaction of subsidence induced fractures with the modelled groundwater environment as part of complying with the IESC publication.
-The Tahmoor South Geological Model has been updated, as discussed in the Groundwater Technical Report in Appendix E of the Water Management Plan.
-Crown Lands A letter introducing the Extraction Plan for LW S1A-S6A was sent on 22 December 2021.
-Tahmoor Coal provided a figure of the Extraction Plan Study Area, and an overview of the longwalls.
-A response was received on 2 February 2022.
-Noted.
+Consulted Stakeholder Consultation Conducted Outcomes of Consultation A response was received on 2 February 2022.
 Surface disposal areas for material from the underground longwall sites will likely be documented in the plan.
 It is desirable that arrangements for disposal of spoil do not adversely impact on public land (including Crown land) in the environs.
 This Extraction Plan discusses the management of potential impact from the extraction of LW S1A-S6A only.
 Details on the REA and any proposed changes as a result of proposed longwall extraction in the Tahmoor South Domain are documented in the EIS and two Amendment Reports, which were reviewed as part of the approval of SSD 8445.
 As per condition A39 of SSD 8445, Tahmoor Coal will consult with Crown Land and enter into a compensation agreement prior to undertaking any development on Crown Land or Crown Roads.